SamanthaBooth81/foody-family/README.md

 [GitPod](https://gitpod.io/workspaces) – Connected to GitHub, GitPod hosted the coding space, allowing the project to be built and then committed to the GitHub repository.

-[Heroku](https://www.heroku.com/) - Connected to the GitHub repositiry, Heroku is a cloud application platform used to deploy this project so the backend language can be utilised/tested.
+[Heroku](https://www.heroku.com/) - Connected to the GitHub repository, Heroku is a cloud application platform used to deploy this project so the backend language can be utilised/tested.

-[Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project, reducing time spent geting the project setup and prevent re-writing existing code.
+[Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project, reducing time spent getting the project setup and prevent re-writing existing code.

 [Bootstrap](https://getbootstrap.com/) - Used to quickly add design to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.